 - The social stigma and potential loss of family, friends, custody of children and home.

-In fact, there are few criminal charges which can have such far-reaching consequences.
+In fact, there are few criminal charges which can have far-reaching consequences.
 Due to the very nature of sexual assault charges, social stigma is immediately attached before the accused is even tried.
 Sexual assault charges are among the most difficult to defend, and those accused of the crime who are innocent may not take the charges seriously enough, believing there is nothing to worry about.

 Nothing could be further than the truth.
 Due to the sensitive nature of sexual assault and other sex crimes, prosecutors may have a stronger motivation to believe the victim, even when evidence refutes his or her claims.
-Sexual assault charges generally focus heavily on the personal testimony of the alleged victim as well as that of the accused, however the word of the accuser is generally given more weight.
+Sexual assault charges generally focus heavily on the personal testimony of the alleged victim as well as that of the accused, however, the word of the accuser is generally given more weight.

 Potential Penalties Associated With a Conviction for Sexual Assault

-A person convicted of sexual assault in the state of Florida could face—on the low end—a second degree felony conviction, punishable by up to fifteen years in prison and fines as high as $10,000.
+A person convicted of sexual assault in the state of Florida could face—on the low end—a second-degree felony conviction, punishable by up to fifteen years in prison and fines as high as $10,000.
 The highest level of sexual assault in the state of Florida could result in a capital or life felony which brings life imprisonment or the death penalty as well as fines as high as $15,000.

 More specifically, the exact penalties will depend on the age of both the accused and the accuser as well as the circumstances surrounding the incident of sexual assault (also called sexual battery).
-In a case where the alleged offender is more than eighteen years old and the alleged victim is younger than twelve, when sexual assault is committed or the attempt to commit a sexual assault results in injury to the sexual organs of the child, a capital felony can be charged.
+In a case where the alleged offender is more than eighteen years old and the alleged victim is younger than twelve when sexual assault is committed or the attempt to commit a sexual assault results in injury to the sexual organs of the child, a capital felony can be charged.